Taste the best Cobb salad near you with restaurants in Orange County, CA. The salad originates right here in Southern California.

 The Cobb salad is a great summer time dish with a variety of ingredients packed with flavor.
-Whether you're looking for a light brunch or starter to share while waiting for the main course, you can't go wrong.
-The salad originates right here in Southern California.
-Looking for places where you get a good Cobb salad in Orange County, CA?
-Look no further!
+Whether you're looking for a light brunch or appetizer to share while waiting for the main course,

 For wine pairing with a Cobb salad in Orange County, we recommend a fruity white wine that will lift and highlight the flavors of the salad.
 Wines such as Sauvignon Blanc or Chardonnay work nicely.

-'Where can I get a good Cobb Salad in Orange County?'
-Seal Beach or Huntington Beach!
+'Where can I get a good Cobb Salad Near Me?'
+Visit our restaurants in Seal Beach or Huntington Beach!
 We have serve great cocktails, Craft Beers, and wine.
 Experience great service in a casual dining atmosphere.

 Hangout Too Southern Bar & Grill